 Flexible solidarity among EU member states requires, first of all, a cooperative culture of dialogue and collective monitoring of efforts at the national level.
 There must be a strong focus on solidarity, of course, not just on flexibility.
 EU member states are already voluntarily contributing in various ways toward dealing with refugee situations.
 Poland, for example, has awarded several hundred thousand work visas to Ukrainians; this helps stabilize the economic situation in Ukraine and offers people who might otherwise flee to Western Europe a perspective.
 Many EU member states finance UNHCR, thereby protecting refugees worldwide.
 Flexible solidarity is a sound basis for a future EU asylum policy, with its many responsibilities and needs, which member states then implement in a manner appropriate to their resources and capabilities.

-(Translated and slightly revised version of an op ed on ZEIT ONLINE of December 28, 2017, titled “Flexible Solidarität statt Quote”.)
+Translation of an op-ed first published on ZEIT ONLINE of December 28, 2017, titled “Flexible Solidarität statt Quote”.